Welcome to BookOfProofs - a comprehensive catalog for mathematics, physics and computer science!

 BookofProofs (BoP) is an open web catalog dedicated to mathematics, physics or computer science, which is completely run by the Internet community.
 Every catalog entry is thoroughly reviewed to ensure high quality and avoid redundance.
-The goal of the project is to make this catalog as comprehensive as possible, while providing it for free and for educational purposes to the public.
+The goal of the project is to make this catalog as comprehensive as possible, while providing it for educational purposes and free of advertising and free of charge.

 BoP meets Python!

 We decided to replace the original pseudo code algorithm engine by Python syntax highlighting.
 Python is a great, powerful and easy-to-learn programming language and comes out with thousands of free libraries.
 Now you can share your awesome Python algorithms under the CC-BY-SA license.

 1 February 2016